ModelEarth/data-pipeline/timelines/observable/README.md

 error: failed to push some refs to 'https://github.com/ModelEarth/hello-framework.git'
 (base) helix@localhost hello-framework %

-So instead, renmae the local folder and pull down a repo using GitHub Desktop.
+So instead, rename the local folder and pull down a repo using GitHub Desktop.
 Copy everyting but the initial .git folder into the newly created repo.
 Remove dist/ from .gitignore file to deploy.
 Turn on GitHub Pages at the site root and view by including /dist in your URL.